MeFerdi/talent-match/README.md

 ### 2. Configure Environment Variables

-Create a `.env` file in the root directory (or use the provided one) and configure the following variables:
+Create a `.env` file in the root directory and configure the following variables:

 ```env
 LOCAL_AI_URL="http://localhost:11434"